JNelson586/Red-Recon-Tool/README.md

 ## 💥 What It Does

-This tool automates the flow from domain discovery ➡️ subdomain enumeration ➡️ vulnerability checks ➡️ output cleanup — so you can spend more time digging into the juicy stuff 🔍
+This tool automates the flow from domain discovery ➡️ subdomain enumeration ➡️ vulnerability checks ➡️ directory fuzzing ➡️ output cleanup — so you can spend more time digging into the juicy stuff 🔍

 ---